phillipadsmith/2014.phillipadsmith.com/_drafts/2015-04-08-keybase-io-pgp-from-start-to-finish.md

 ![Keybase.io: pick a good passphrase]({{site.baseurl}}/files/2_keybase_passphrase.jpg)
 The most important step when registering your Keybase account is picking an important passphrase.
 If you need some inspiration or coaching on this aspect of security, I suggest you put four minutes of your life into the hands of none other than [John Oliver and Edward Snowden (Facebook video link)](https://www.facebook.com/video.php?v=687975607998118&pnref=story).

-# You're not done yet: Add a PGP key
+## Hold on: You're not done yet!

 ![Keybase.io: No public key (yet!)]({{site.baseurl}}/files/3_keybase_no_public_key.jpg)
 Right about now you're feeling all smug and thinking "I'm one of the cool kids, yo!
 I got me an alpha Keybase account."
 But your work doesn't end there: in fact, the journey has only begun...

 For some reason that I haven't figure out yet, about one in ten of the people I invite to Keybase stop at the previous step and never actually set-up a public PGP key.
+However, without a public PGP key, nobody can send you an encrypted message.
+Having a Keybase account without a public key is actually kinda' lame.
+Let that be your public shaming and incentive to finish the job you started.

 ![Keybase.io: Add or create a key]({{site.baseurl}}/files/4_keybase_add_a_key.jpg)

-![Keybase.io: To add, or create, that is the question.]({{site.baseurl}}/files/5_keybase_add_or_create_key.jpg)
+To get started, click the "Action required" button (kinda' obvious, right!?).

+## Add or create a key

+![Keybase.io: To add, or create, that is the question.]({{site.baseurl}}/files/5_keybase_add_or_create_key.jpg) You now have a choice, you can either `add` or `create` a public key.
+If you don't have a public key yet, this is a fine time to create one and Keybase can help you with that.
+Click "Add or create a key" to get started.

-![Keybase.io: You picked a good passphrase, right?]({{site.baseurl}}/files/6_keybase_passphrase_again.jpg)
+![Keybase.io: You picked a good passphrase, right?]({{site.baseurl}}/files/6_keybase_passphrase_again.jpg) You picked a [good passphrase](https://www.facebook.com/video.php?v=687975607998118&pnref=story), right?
+Something memorable that you didn't need to write down on a piece of paper that is now sitting beside your computer on your desk?

 ![Keybase.io: Math is hard!]({{site.baseurl}}/files/7_keybase_math_is_hard.jpg)
+Sit back and relax while Keybase handles the hard math for you.

 # To host or not to host, that is the question

-![Keybase.io: to host or not to host.]({{site.baseurl}}/files/8_keybase_host_private_key.jpg)
+![Keybase.io: to host or not to host.]({{site.baseurl}}/files/8_keybase_host_private_key.jpg) This is a hotly-debated step in the security community.
+[There's a good explanatory conversation thread](https://github.com/keybase/keybase-issues/issues/160) on the site that hosts Keybase's code where various folks weigh-in on the options -- if you're concerned about this step, [it's worth a read](https://github.com/keybase/keybase-issues/issues/160).

+I'm not hear to preach one way or the other.

 # Hurray, you've got a public PGP key